moveit/moveit.ros.org/documentation/plugins/index.markdown

 ### Field of Application

-Plugins usually create communication functionality in form of a ros-service or a simple ros-topic and can operate on the move group context.
+Plugins of this type usually create communication functionality in form of a ros-service or a simple ros-topic and can operate on the move group context.
 Therefore, can be the possible applications very diverse.

 ### Interface Description